< Back to all blogs

 Driving at a safe speed

-Driving at a safe speed is essential for truckers practicing defensive driving.
+Driving at a safe speed is essential for trucker company practicing driving.
 If you drive too fast, you may not be able to stop in time if another driver makes an error or abruptly changes lanes.
-The same is valid for driving too slowly; if traffic or weather conditions cause other drivers to slow down, you could quickly end up in a collision because your truck is incapable of stopping safely.
+The same is valid for driving too slowly; if traffic or weather conditions cause other drivers to slow down, you could quickly end up in a collision because your truck cannot stop safely.
 You should be aware of aggressive driving etiquette, common distractions and poor driving habits and how to avoid them.

 Wearing a seatbelt is one of the most important safety measures a driver can take.
 Wearing a seatbelt can reduce the risk of severe injury or death in a crash.
-It is essential to ensure that the seatbelt is fastened correctly and adjusted before driving.
-Prevention is better than cure, so keep this in mind the next time you get into your truck.
+Ensuring that the seatbelt is fastened correctly and adjusted before driving is essential.
+Prevention is better than cure, so remember this the next time you get into your truck.
 A seatbelt has the potential to save your life.